-- In 2015, a record 23 million passengers are estimated to have cruised globally. - The industry estimates that 24 million will cruise globally in 2016. - \$119.9 billion in total economic impact and \$39.3 billion in wages and salaries were generated by the global cruise industry in 2014. - The cruise industry is the fastest-growing category in the leisure travel market.
-Since 1980, the industry has experienced an average annual passenger growth rate of approximately 7% per annum. - Demand for cruising has increased 68% in the last 10 years. - From a capacity standpoint, utilization is consistently over 100%. - Throughout its history, the cruise industry has responded to vacation desires of its guests and embraced innovation to develop new destinations, new ship designs, new and diverse onboard amenities, facilities and services, plus wide-ranging shore side activities.
-Cruise lines have also offered their guests new cruise themes and voyage lengths to meet the changing vacation patterns of today's travelers. - The cruise industry's establishment of over 30 North American embarkation ports provides consumers with unprecedented convenience, cost savings and value by placing cruise ships within driving distance of 75% of North American vacationers.
-By providing significant cost savings through the convenience of avoiding air travel, the new homeports have introduced leisure cruising to a wider customer base.
+- In 2016, a record 24.2 million passengers cruised globally. - The industry estimates that 25.3 million will cruise globally in 2017. - \$117 billion in total economic impact and 956,597 jobs paying \$38 billion in wages and salaries were generated by the global cruise industry in 2015. - The cruise industry is the fastest-growing category in the leisure travel market.
+Since 1980, the industry has experienced an average annual passenger growth rate of approximately 7% per annum. - Demand for cruising increased 62% between 2005 and 2015. - The cruise industry is the fastest-growing category in the leisure travel market.
+Since 1980, the industry has experienced an average annual passenger growth rate of approximately 7% per annum. - From a capacity standpoint, utilization is consistently over 100%. - Eight out of 10 CLIA-certified travel agents expect increased cruise sales in 2017. - Throughout its history, the cruise industry has responded to vacation desires of its guests and embraced innovation to develop new destinations, new ship designs, new and diverse onboard amenities, facilities and services, plus wide-ranging shore side activities.
+Cruise lines have also offered their guests new cruise themes and voyage lengths to meet the changing vacation patterns of today's travelers.

-- The Caribbean and Bahamas continues to be the number one region, with 33.7% of deployed capacity share in 2016; however, this number has trended downward from 35.5% in 2015 and 37.3% in 2014. - The current cruise ship order book from 2016-2020 includes 38 new ocean-going vessels from FCCA Member Lines, with more than 140,000 berths and an investment value of approximately \$31 billion.
+- The cruise industry's establishment of over 30 North American embarkation ports provides consumers with unprecedented convenience, cost savings and value by placing cruise ships within driving distance of 75% of North American vacationers.
+By providing significant cost savings through the convenience of avoiding air travel, the new homeports have introduced leisure cruising to a wider customer base. - The current cruise ship order book from 2017-2023 includes 42 new ocean-going vessels from FCCA Member Lines, with more than 165,000 lower berths and an investment value of more than \$36 billion Member Lines, with more than 140,000 berths and an investment value of approximately \$31 billion.

 Note: Data provided by CLIA.
-2016 forecast based upon historical relationship between yearly capacity increase and yearly passenger increase.
-New vessels and capacity deployment as identified through September 2015.
+2017 forecast based upon historical relationship between yearly capacity increase and yearly passenger increase.
+New vessels and capacity deployment as identified through September 2016.
 New ship announcements, vessel retirements and quarterly passenger reporting will affect these figures.